Gleyber Torres Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.
+- The Cubs pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to give up 83 home runs (one per game), the least in baseball.
+- Cubs pitchers combine to allow the first-fewest home runs in baseball (86 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.